jdpasternak/weather-dashboard/README.md

 - View the current weather as well as a 5-day forecast

-- Search history is saved in the browser and display in the left pane
+- Search history is saved in the browser and displayed in the left pane

 - Icons visually describe weather conditions